 PARTNERING WITH FAMILIES FOR STABILITY

-Through our Home 2 Stay Program, long-term case management is available for families recently moved to permanent housing from any emergency housing in the county or directly from the experience of homelessness.
-This graduate program provides continued case management support, comprehensive guidance, and resources to empower families and reduce the risk of a family’s return to homelessness.
-Our goal is to help families not only obtain housing but to keep it.
+Long-term case management is available for families recently moved to permanent housing from any emergency housing in the county or directly from the experience of homelessness.
+This graduate program provides continued support, comprehensive guidance, and resources to empower families and reduce the risk of a family’s return to homelessness.
+Our goal is to help families not only obtain housing but keep it.

 Eligibility: